 Too much protein harms a tortoise’s digestive system, especially if it’s a herbivorous species.

-Meat takes significantly longer to digest properly because the protein and fats comprise complex molecules that are harder to break down.
+Meat takes significantly longer to digest properly because the protein and fats comprise complex molecules and are harder to break down.

 Herbivorous tortoises have a short lower intestine, which is the intestine responsible for absorbing nutrients from food.
 Ultimately, they can’t reap the benefits of consuming meat because they can’t absorb all the protein.